trimstray/the-book-of-secret-knowledge/CONTRIBUTING.md

 - Base your code on the latest master branch to avoid manual merges
 - Code review may ensue in order to help shape your proposal
 - Explain the problem and your proposed solution
+- One-line description - please don't continue the description on new lines